Jackngl/pioneer_avr_lx83/README.md

 - ✅ Uses DataUpdateCoordinator (HA 2025.12+ compliant)
 - ✅ Automatic source discovery via Pioneer `?RGBxx` responses

+### ⚠️ Important Technical Note

+**Command Delay**: The integration automatically adds a **100ms delay** between each Telnet command to prevent saturating the amplifier's network processor.
+This delay is critical for reliable communication and should not be reduced.

 ## Installation

 ### HACS (Recommended)